Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-52-autoimmune.md

 The last Hunters on the planet died in the same psychotic frenzy of teeth and claws as the very first.

 That was the problem with Hunters.
-Breakin’ their spirit just didn’t *happen.* The fuckin’ things were *soulless,* an’ they didn’t negotiate, they didn’t surrender, they didn’t seem ‘ta fear death…
+Breakin’ their spirit just didn’t *happen.* The fuckin’ things were *soulless,* an’ they didn’t negotiate, they didn’t surrender, they didn’t seem ‘ta fear death...

-…Did make ‘em awful fun to murder, though.
+...Did make ‘em awful fun to murder, though.
 But it meant tearin’ up the rulebook on war, a bit.
 Shock and awe tactics?
 No point!
 Hunters couldn’t *be* shocked and awed.
 Psy-ops?
 Shit, half the time the fact the Hunters just didn’t give a fart meant the Gaoian troops got unnerved instead.
 Fighting between males was as much about intimidation as anything else, after all.

 There just weren’t no way to intimidate a Hunter.
 There was only slaughter.